wooshdigital/rd-ots/README.md

 ### "Failed to submit request"

 - Check backend logs in `backend/logs/`
-- Verify n8n webhook URL is correct
+- Verify n8n webhook URLs are correct
-- Test n8n webhook directly (see Testing section)
+- Test n8n workflows are activated
+- Check ERPNext and Gmail credentials in n8n

 ### Form validation errors

 - Check browser console for detailed error messages
 - Verify all required fields are filled
-- Ensure date format is correct
-- Check hours (1-8) and minutes (0, 15, 30, 45) are valid
+- Ensure hours (1-8) and minutes (0, 15, 30, 45) are valid
+- Check date is not in the future

 ### Employee not found